"Freedom can exist only in the society of knowledge."Benjamin Rush

 At his core, Rush believed in freedom—freedom of thought and freedom of action.
 And he believed fully in America's potential for unprecedented achievement.
 But Rush also believed that the American Revolution did not end when the muskets stopped sounding; that, he felt, was only the beginning.
 Now that America had fought for its liberties, Americans needed to maintain a nation worthy of those liberties.
 Rush knew that America could only live up to its own expectations if it was a country built of an educated citizenry.
 So seven years after he met with other members of the Continental Congress to add his signature to the Declaration of Independence, Benjamin Rush signed the charter of a new college on what was then the American frontier.
 On September 9, 1783, a struggling grammar school in Carlisle was transformed into Dickinson College.
 Less than a week earlier, the Treaty of Paris had officially ended the Revolution and guaranteed international recognition of the United States of America.
 Dickinson was the first college charted in these new United States.

 Tuta libertas.
 Those were the words that John Dickinson used to describe the new college.
 Tuta libertas: "A bulwark of liberty."
 To further his educational enterprise, Rush asked that Dickinson—known widely as the "Penman of the Revolution" and the governor of Pennsylvania—lend his support and his name to the college that was being established in the western frontier of his state.
 Dickinson was easily convinced, and together he and Rush set about the task of devising a seal for the college.
 The image they created—featuring a liberty cap, a telescope and an open Bible—remains the official college seal today.
-It represents a mission that has been ingrained in Dickinson College for nearly 235 years: to offer students a useful and progressive education in the arts and sciences—an education grounded in a strong sense of civic duty to become citizen-leaders.
+It represents a mission that has been ingrained in Dickinson College for more than two centuries: to offer students a useful and progressive education in the arts and sciences—an education grounded in a strong sense of civic duty to become citizen-leaders.

 In many ways, Benjamin Rush—the man who set this enduring mission in place—was a man before his time.
 He was an outspoken opponent of slavery, a vocal proponent of equal education for women, a supporter of the rights of the mentally challenged and a generous provider of health care to the indigent in Philadelphia.
 His voice was strong and distinctive, and he believed that the students at Dickinson College could, like him, develop their own voices and positions on issues of the day.
 They could be leaders and shapers in the new nation.